IBM/universal-connectors/docs/configure_syslog_ssl_failover.md

 ```

-4. Enable UC and add a connector with MongoDB (MySQL) with Syslog template from dropdown menu
+4. Enable the universal connector and add a connector with MongoDB (MySQL) with Syslog template from the drop-down menu.
 5. Configure the input section to receive MongoDB (MySQL) events over Syslog for example with the same port configured in the rsyslog config file above.
 Example with MongoDB:

   ```